 Start Your Accounting Career with a Bachelor’s in Accounting from Maryville

 Attaining a quality education and developing specific skills in accounting can be the start to a career in business and finance.
-Why should you major in accounting?
-Since accounting is the basis of business, there are a plethora of job opportunities and much room to grow within the industry.
+Why major in accounting?
 For those with a focused and detailed mindset who are curious and interested in solving complex problems, accounting may be the perfect field.
 As technology changes the ways in which businesses and money are managed, adept finance professionals who grow and adjust with the times have the chance to become specialized in their fields and expand their careers as entrepreneurs and business leaders.

-If you’re an aspiring business professional considering an accounting degree, learn more about Maryville University’s online Bachelor of Science in Accounting.
-Find out how Maryville’s program can help prepare you for a range of career possibilities in business and finance.
+If you are an aspiring business professional considering an accounting degree, discover how Maryville University’s online Bachelor of Science in Accounting can help prepare you for a range of career possibilities in business and finance.